cytoflow/cytoflow/docs/new_modules.rst

 than writing the operation in the first place.
 A new operation requires at least five things:

-* A plugin class implementing either :class:`.IOperationPlugin`.
+* A plugin class implementing :class:`.IOperationPlugin`.
 It should also derive from :class:`.PluginHelpMixin`, which adds support for online help.

 * A class derived from the underlying :mod:`cytoflow` operation.
 The derived